Academic

 Results

 We chose to evaluate on both 2024 and 2025 to check for data contamination, which we suspect to explain the performance decrease between those years on LiveCodeBench.
-By contrast, we find increased performance in 2025, which we attribute to an easier test - student scores increased commensurately between the two years.
+Across the current model cohort, average performance is essentially flat between the two years, with 2025 slightly higher.